dimagi/commcare-hq/corehq/motech/fhir/docs/index.rst

 MOTECH offers a FHIR R4 API.
 It returns responses in JSON.

+The FHIR API is not yet targeted at external users.
+API users must be superusers.

 The API focuses on the Patient resource.
 The endpoint for a Patient with case ID 11111111 would be https://www.commcarehq.org/a/PROJECT-SPACE/fhir/R4/Patient/11111111